tano-systems/meta-tanowrt/meta-tanowrt-hsl-swi/README.md

 #### Flashing Image to Device

 Note that when flashing the `<imagename>-<MACHINE>.wp76xx.spk` images (see "[Building](#building)" section), user data in overlayfs are not cleared.
 This allows flashing of a new system while keeping the user configuration.
-However, it can also cause issues with the new firmware as it may not update some important files. **So we recommend that you always flash the image `<imagename>-<MACHINE>.wp76xx.clean.spk`**, especially at the first flashing of a new device where there was another system different from TanoWrt.
+However, it can also cause issues with the new firmware as it may not update some important files.
+See "[Used Flash Partitions](#used-flash-partitions)" section for extra information about clearing overlayfs data.

 To write the builded image to the device, follow these steps: